jlsorrells/rbe3002lab3/README.txt

 This is the file that defines the service of the A*

 final_project.launch
-This launches the three nodes that run my laptop (not on the turtlebot).
+This launches the three nodes that run on my laptop (not on the turtlebot).
 They are Astar_server.py, path_following.py, and frontier_finder.py.
+You can run these on the turtlebot if you want to.

 frontier_finder.py
 This node finds all the unknown cells that are next to free space.